Harshchalla/Harshchalla/README.md

 <h3 align="left">About Me:</h3>

 - 🎓 Currently pursuing a Master of Science in Computer Science (GPA: 4.0/4.0)
-- 🌱 I’m deeply interested in data engineering, cloud computing, and big data technologies.
+- 🌱 I’m deeply interested in Software development, Data and Cloud Technologies.
 - 📫 How to reach me: **harshchalla24@gmail.com**
-- ⚡ Fun fact: I love building scalable systems and pipelines for processing large-scale data!

 ---